batman-hassaan/DataViz-Pro/README.md

 # DataViz-Pro

-this would be live soon we are working on it and it may take some time
+this would be live soon (we are facing atechinal issues)